vennadevops/Phase-2/Docker/DockerStacks/Intro.md

 	docker swarm
 	docker-machine(optional)

-4. docker stacks - deploy more than one app at a time using docker-compose
+4. docker stack - deploy more than one app at a time using docker-compose

 	docker engine
 	docker swarm